osrf/subt/submitted_models/cerberus_m100_sensor_config_1/specifications.md

 ### Motion Characteristics
-Based on the tests specified in the DARPA SubT Challenge [Model Preparation Guide], this vehicle has the following motion constraint characteristics.
+Based on the tests specified in the DARPA SubT Challenge [Model Preparation Guide](https://subtchallenge.com/resources/Simulation_Model_Preparation_Guide.pdf), this vehicle has the following motion constraint characteristics.
 * _x_ linear velocity range from -3.0 m/s to 3.0 m/s
 * _y_ linear velocity range from -3.0 m/s to 3.0 m/s
 * _z_ linear velocity range from -1.8 m/s to 1.8 m/s